The Decarbonization Roadmap final reports were published in December, 2020. Details on webinar and public engagement opportunities are below.

 Signed into law in 2008, the Global Warming Solutions Act (GWSA) established a statutory framework for the Commonwealth to set statewide Greenhouse Gas (GHG) emissions reduction limits, 25% by 2020 and at least 80% by 2050 below 1990 levels, and developed implementation plans to achieve emission reductions.

 The GWSA also required the Executive Office of Energy and Environmental Affairs (EEA), in developing the Clean Energy and Climate Plans (CECP), to consider the total potential costs and economic and non-economic benefits of GHG emissions reduction measures to the economy, environment and public health, using the best available economic models, emissions estimation techniques, and other scientific methods.
 Additionally, Governor Baker's Executive Order 569 lays out a comprehensive approach to further reduce greenhouse gas emissions, safeguard residents, municipalities, and businesses from the impacts of climate change, and build a more resilient Commonwealth.
 It requires coordination of GHG mitigation policies with climate change adaptation policies.

-EEA is developing a roadmap to 2050 that will identify the strategies, policies, and implementation pathways for MA to achieve at least 80% GHG reductions by 2050, including multiple pathways to net-zero emissions.
-The 2050 Roadmap will also inform the setting of the 2030 emissions limit and the development of the CECP for 2030.
+EEA has developed a roadmap to 2050 that identifies the strategies, policies, and implementation pathways for MA to achieve at least 85% GHG reductions by 2050, including multiple pathways to net-zero emissions.
+The 2050 Roadmap has informed the setting of the 2030 emissions limit and the development of the Interim CECP for 2030.

-Analysis supporting the roadmap will examine ways to decarbonize the buildings, transportation, electricity, and non-energy sectors; the role the Commonwealth's natural and working lands can play in decreasing greenhouse gas emissions; and the impacts of policy implementation, including:
+Analysis supporting the roadmap examines ways to decarbonize the buildings, transportation, electricity, and non-energy sectors; the role the Commonwealth's natural and working lands can play in decreasing greenhouse gas emissions; and the impacts of policy implementation, including: